GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/inbound-saml-passport.md

 ## Getting metadata xmls

-We also need metadata to register with our idp.
-Passport server also take care for it.
+We also need metadata from the external IDPs to register them with our IDP.

-Passport server will generate SAML idp  metadata for each listed idps listed in passport-saml-config.json.
+Passport will generate SAML IDP metadata for each IDP listed in the `passport-saml-config.json` file.

-We can access it using passport server's end point like ... `https://<hostname>/passport/auth/meta/idp/<you idp name from passport-saml-config.json>`
+It can be accessed at the Passport endpoint: `https://<hostname>/passport/auth/meta/idp/<your-IDP-name-from-passport-saml-config.json>`

-We can also get metadatas as xml file under following path `...<path to gluu server >/opt/gluu/node/passport/server/idp-metadata`
+We can also get metadata as an XML file at the following path: `...<path to gluu server >/opt/gluu/node/passport/server/idp-metadata`

 ## Demo Server Config